 The more advanced the AFS, the higher the risk.
 Liver congestion may be so severe internally that any gentle attempt to detoxify or cleanse the liver by the ways previously mentioned may trigger adrenal crashes and paradoxical reactions.
 Cleanses, flushes, sauna, wheatgrass ingestion, steroid use, and IV therapy are common culprits.
 They are widely touted as excellent healing and detoxification tools, but the body disagrees.
 The problem is not so much on the approach but the already marginalized body with minimal reserves.

 The liver and the adrenal glands are intimately connected through cortisol, the main anti-stress hormone.
 Cortisol dysregulation can lead to liver fatigue and gallbladder dysfunction.
 Similarly, severe liver disease is associated with adrenal insufficiency.
 When the adrenals are overstressed, the liver can become congested over time.
 The weaker the adrenals become the higher the risk.
-Liver congestion represents an important roadblock to complete Adrenal Fatigue Syndrome recovery.
+Liver congestion represents an important roadblock to complete AFS recovery.
 This is seldom recognized.
-Without careful consideration to liver function, intracellular function, and extracellular matrix, indiscriminate use of herbs, drugs, detoxification and glandular compounds can worsen liver function and AFS concurrently.
+Without careful consideration to liver function, intracellular function, and extracellular matrix, indiscriminate use of herbs, drugs, and detoxification and glandular compounds can worsen liver function and AFS concurrently.
 They should be placed on hold while a more fundamental approach to optimize the internal milieu takes priority.

 They all contain the active ingredient for detox: activated charcoal.